kingdom-building-ministries/kbm-static-site/blog/_posts/2014-10-15-freedom-in-christ-message-from-chris-emery.md

 *"...but each one is tempted when, by his own evil desire, he is dragged away and enticed.
 Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death" (James 1:14-15).*

 Sin has an insatiable appetite and can devour you.
 Are you stuck in a cycle of bondage?
-A pattern of sin that seems normal now?
+A pattern of sin that just seems normal now?
 There is an exit out of the cycle: life, through freedom in Jesus Christ.
 Watch this message from <a href="http://www.kbm.org/speakers/chris-emery/" target="_blank">Chris Emery</a>, and while you do, ask Jesus how you can step more fully into a life redeemed by the gospel today.

 {% include vimeo.html video=100065312 %}